 I enjoy a good story and I am a student at heart.
 The first time I attended Story Slam Dayton, I found myself not only drawn into the stories, but also soaking up the process of storytelling, and the etiquette of Story Slam, a monthly open mic storytelling event.
-Here’s what I learned, and how I interpret and practice, story etiquette for Dayton’s slams:
+Here’s what I learned, how I interpret, and how I practice story etiquette for Dayton’s slams:

 First: A story should have some definition and structure.

 - A story must be owned by the storyteller, i.e. a story about something that happened directly to the storyteller not someone else.

 - A story must be true.
 Stories are, in my writer’s jargon, memoir not fiction.

 - A story should pertain to the evening’s theme, announced one month in advance.

 - A story should have a beginning, a middle, and an end.
 Duh.
 But, not so duh, if you are concerned with getting your story completed in the limited time allowed.